wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 NOTE: Since the above video was created, GitHub has gone to free private repositories, but no longer free website hosting.
 Their $4 a month for "Pro" subscriptions does provide GitHub Pages hosting.

-To recap the video, a <strong>"blob"</strong> is the set of characters in the last revision identified by a "hash" calculated from the text changed plus some metadata such as the data of the change, the person making the change, etc. The 7 characters shown is the first 7 characters of the full hash string.
+To recap the video, a <strong>"blob"</strong> is the set of characters in the last revision identified by a "hash" calculated from the text changed plus some metadata such as the data of the change, the person making the change, etc. The 7 characters shown are the first 7 characters of the full hash string.

 <a name="Clients"></a>